 In a perfect world where you're charged the exact Bank of Canada exchange rate, if you had bought a $10 USD sandwich in the Chicago O'Hare Airport on that day, your credit card would have been charged $13.93 CAD.
 But if you'd bought a single bus fare in Mexico City for $10 MXN, you'd be charged $0.72 CAD.

-As the Bank of Canada explains, the value of our dollar rises and falls based on international demand for Canadian products, our inflation rate, and the strength of Canada’s economy.
-For example, the US exchange rate was 1.422 in 2025 and 1.279 in 2015 (the less said about that, the better).
+As the Bank of Canada explains, the value of our dollar rises and falls based on international demand for Canadian products, our inflation rate, and the strength of Canada's economy.
+For example, the US exchange rate ranged from 1.357 to 1.454 in 2025 and 1.16 to 1.396 in 2015 (the less said about that, the better).

 You lose money when exchange rates are high and save money when they're low.
 In other words, save your shopping sprees for countries with low exchange rates or days when the Canadian dollar is strong!